-A strong lesson from Asia in the late 1990s is the importance of insuring that banks' assets and liabilities are either in the same currency or appropriately hedged.
-Another advantage of a floating exchange rate regime is that borrowers and lenders are more aware of the possibility of exchange rate fluctuations than they are under fixed exchange rate regimes.
+appropriately hedged.14 Another advantage of a floating exchange rate regime is that borrowers and lenders are more aware of the possibility of exchange rate fluctuations than they are under fixed exchange rate regimes.

-The final macroeconomic lesson, important for emerging markets and lowincome countries but less relevant for industrial countries, is the desirability of maintaining sufficient foreign exchange reserves to be able to cover shortterm foreign exchange liabilities.
-Speculation against a currency is considerably less likely when speculators can observe that foreign exchange cover may be adequate to withstand an attack.15 could be further from the truth.
-Financial development is an essential concomitant of economic growth.
-While the crises were painful, they took place when they did because of failures of the financial and real components of the growing economies to develop synchronously.
+The final macroeconomic lesson, important for emerging markets and low-income countries but less relevant for industrial countries, is the desirability of maintaining sufficient foreign exchange reserves to be able to cover short-term foreign exchange liabilities.
+Speculation against a currency is considerably less likely when speculators can observe that foreign exchange cover may be adequate to withstand an attack.

-3. Lessons from Growth
+Lessons from Growth

 Prior to considering the lessons of relevance to industrial countries from the Asian crises, it is useful to sketch some of the characteristics of the growth experience of those countries, especially as they relate to the financial sector.
-This is important because it is sometimes thought that financial crises prove that the financial sector does not contribute to economic growth.
-But nothing
+This is important because it is sometimes thought that